Selling property can be a competitive business, so how do you make sure your home catches the eye of prospective buyers?

 Whatever time of year you choose to sell property, there will always be competition.
 Summer is often thought of as a more popular season for movers, yet it also follows that there will be more homes on the market to choose from.

 The good news is that there are a few simple steps you can take to put your property into prime spot for buyers.

-Get the decorating right
+1. Get the decorating right

-Marketing is key
+2. Marketing is key

-Make sure your garden is clean and tidy and well pruned.
-Fences should always be painted and in a good state of repair.
-Anything out of place is a negative in the eyes of buyers, and it is important to minimise these to increase the chances of selling.
+Keep tabs on the rubbish too, making sure it's kept tidy and contained.
+Anything out of place can be a negative in the eyes of buyers, and it is important to minimise these to increase the chances of selling.